All Episodes

 There was something looked like morticians.

-But is anything more accurate today than that?
+Boy, is anything more accurate today than that?

 The entire Democrat Party looks like morticians.

-I mean, we're looking we've got the Obama funeral home.
+I mean, we're looking, we've got the Obama funeral home.

-It's called the United States of America.
+It's called the United States of America, the Obama funeral home.

 Where is Obama?

-Somewhere down in the basement.
+He's embalming somewhere down in the basement.

-These people looked the part, they are acting the part.
+These people look the part.

-They're presiding over the death of the American capitalist system, and they're doing so purposefully, and they seem happy about it.
+And they're doing so purposefully, and they seem happy about it.

 Now, Obama, you know, he's a cold guy.